-Instead of spraying pests, implement Integrated Biological Pest Management techniques.
-(Learn more when you purchase Farming with Native Beneficial Insects from our Native Plant Sale.)
+Instead of spraying pests, implement Integrated Biological Pest Management techniques. ( Farming with Native Beneficial Insects by Xerces Society is a great resource)

 - Install pollinator nesting sites.

 Whether you make a bee block, purchase an insect hotel, or simply leave stumps in your landscape, you’ll be giving native pollinators the structures they need for nesting.
-An expert will be available to show you the options at the Native Plant Sale on February 24.
+An expert will be available to show you the options at the annual winter Native Plant Sale.